+86-153 7223 8585

 Environmentally friendly wood product supplier

-As China Custom Indoor Stair Railings Manufacturers and Wooden Stair Handrails Factory , founded in 2002, Huzhou Huicheng Home Technology Co., Ltd. (formerly known as Huzhou Nanxun Taiji Wood Co., Ltd.) is a professional manufacturer of wooden skirting boards, wooden acoustic panels, and related wood products.
-Located in Nanxun, the 'Capital of Wooden Flooring', our mission is to provide high-quality, eco-friendly, and innovative wood products for global customers.
+As China Custom Indoor Stair Railings Manufacturers and Wooden Stair Handrails Factory , founded in 2002, Huzhou Huicheng Home Technology Co., Ltd. (formerly known as Huzhou Nanxun Taiji Wood Co., Ltd.) is a professional manufacturer specializing in wooden skirting boards, crown mouldings, wooden acoustic wall panels, and customized wooden decorative mouldings.
+Located in Nanxun — known as the “Capital of Wooden Flooring” — the company is dedicated to providing global customers with high-quality, eco-friendly, and innovative wood products.
 We offer Interior Wood Stair Railing for sale.

 Quality Assurance